Physics (B.A.) (B.S.) (B.S.Ed.)

 Both degrees programs provide a solid foundation for those wishing to pursue physics related careers.
 The B.A. requires fewer credits that enables students to pursue as a second major.
-The B.A. degree is used by students in:

-- Engineering Science - Bloomsburg University's Engineering Science 3+2 program consists of three years at Bloomsburg followed by two years at Penn State University.
+- Engineering 3+2 - Bloomsburg University's Engineering 3+2 program consists of three years at Bloomsburg followed by two years at Penn State University.
 After five years, students receive a bachelor of arts from Bloomsburg (most often in physics or mathematics, although other majors are possible) along with a bachelor of science in engineering from Penn State.

 - Secondary Education: Physics - Bloomsburg University offers an accredited program for the preparation of high school physics teachers.
 The bachelor in science in education degree is provided through the Department of Educational Studies and Secondary Education and is supported by the Department of Physics and Engineering Technology.
 Real schools, real classrooms and real students with all the exuberance, curiosity... and restlessness of children.
 BU's College of Education pairs a strong teaching foundation in fundamentals with opportunities to work with children throughout your college life.
 A central component of BU's teacher education programs is the provision of quality field experiences.
 These experiences broaden the teacher candidate’s understanding of effective classroom instruction and establish a platform for the transfer of theory and translation of research into practice.